 - Visiting hours are 10 a.m. to 7 p.m. for adults over 18.
 Only two (2) visitors at a time will be allowed at the bedside.

 - Family visiting hours are 4 to 6 p.m.
 Visitors under age 18 may visit during these designated hours, up to a maximum of four visitors under 18 with up to two adults at the bedside.
 Visitors under the age of 18 must be accompanied by an adult at all times.

 - Pre- and post-operative areas: A total of two patient caregivers (must be 13 years old or older) will be permitted to stay with the child.
 Only one caregiver at a time will be permitted to remain with their child in the pre-operative area and recovery room.
 This includes the post-anesthesia care unit (PACU).
 The two caregivers may stay together in the waiting room.

 Please wash or sanitize your hands before entering the hospital, before/after eating, using the assigned restroom, and upon exiting and entering the patient’s room.

 What Does This Mean for Families?

 - You will be asked to identify ONLY two patient caregivers at time of admission to the hospital.
-No other visitors will be identified or permitted during the entire duration of the patients stay.
 Everyone identified must be at least 18 years old.

-- Each identified patient caregiver will receive one blue wrist band and one blue PCG badge.
-Both are to be always worn, while in the hospital.
+- Each identified patient caregiver will receive one blue wrist band and one blue PCG (patient caregiver) badge.
+Both are to be always worn while in the hospital.

 - All patient caregivers will show their blue bracelet and blue PCG badge at the hospital entrance and be screened.
 All will need to have a badge to be permitted on the unit.